-Montenegro: TSO company CGES business results 2014 successful says Head of Board of Directors20.
-January 2015. / SEE Energy News
+Montenegro: TSO company CGES business results 2014 successful says Head of Board of Directors, SEE Energy News

 Montenegrin Transmission System (CGES) records the increase in the revenues on the basis of the transmission network use and rental of cross-border transmission capacity, which results in lower tariffs for consumers in Montenegro, said the president of the Board of Directors of the company, Dragan Laketic.

 Laketic said that although they did not have all necessary information, they expected that last year’s operating result be good, maybe even excellent.

 “Compared to 2013th we also record revenue growth on the basis of the transmission network and on the basis of renting cross-border transmission capacities, which directly affects the tariffs reduction for use of the transmission network for consumers in Montenegro.
 We keep costs within the planned values and the condition to resolve some controversial issues in 2013th with our most important partner, the Electric Power Industry (EPCG), we expect a significantly better result than in 2013”, said Laketic.

 The realization of the investment plan, as one of the most important business segments, as he said, is in the focus of CGES representatives.

 “We succeeded to realize very ambitious investment plan in the extent of nearly 80 percent, thereby making significant savings compared to the approved and contracted projects value.
 The value of over 20 MEUR of realized investment during last year was very high for clearance companies such as CGES”, announced Laketic.

 He added that we made an improvement in this segment compared to 2013th, by which, as he said, has been reaffirmed the investment oriented company and the intention was to invest about 130 MEUR in investment and development projects in the next five years.